If you take out a whole of life insurance policy, you can expect to get a payout when you die. Here is how it works and what types are available.

 You might increase the cover if you have had children and want a bigger payout to cover them.

-You might decrease your cover if you had chosen a payout amount to match your mortgage, but you owe less and no longer need as much cover.
+You might decrease your cover if you had chosen a payout amount to match your mortgage, but your financial circumstances have changed, perhaps resulting in you owing less and no longer needing so much cover.

-With the review option, even if you do not need to change the amount of cover, your premiums are still likely to go up due to your age and health.
+With the review option, even if you don’t need to change the amount of cover, your premiums are still likely to go up due to your age and health.

-You lied when you set up your policy: The most common reason for insurers not to pay out is due to non disclosure of personal details.
+If you lied when you set up your policy: The most common reason for insurers not paying is the non-disclosure of personal details.
 For example, holding back on medical conditions, or your family's medical history.

-Your cause of death was not covered: Check what causes of death are covered by a policy before you apply.
+If your cause of death is not covered: Check what causes of death are covered by a policy before you apply.
 Each policy has a list of exclusions that mean you will not get a payout, such as an alcohol or drug abuse-related death.

-If you only need life insurance to cover a set amount of time, such as the same length as your mortgage, then a whole of life policy may not be the most cost effective option.
+If you only need life insurance to cover a set amount of time, such as the years remaining on your mortgage, then a whole of life policy may not be the most cost-effective option.
+This is because the insurer guarantees a payout, and to ensure they stay in business the premiums you pay are relatively high.
+Also, if you stop making payments when you’re mortgage-free, you lose your life cover benefits.

 Here are some pros and cons of a whole of life policy:

-Can give your family a lump sum of money to support them whenever you die
+It can give your family a lump sum of money to support them after your death

 It can help cover the cost of any inheritance tax due on your assets